simonprickett/phewap/README.md

 ![Demo application page](demo_application.jpg)

 Use the "Toggle LED" button to toggle the onboard LED on the Pi Pico W board.
 The application code now also has access to the internet via your wifi network.
+The internal temperature displayed updates automatically every few seconds.

 If you made a mistake when providing your wifi credentials, the Pi Pico W will try and connect then swap back to exposing the "pi pico" access point so that you can try again.